Azure/batch-shipyard/docs/99-current-limitations.md

 * Tasks can have a maximum run time of 7 days (including time spent for data movement).
 This is a current fundamental limitation in the Azure Batch service.
-* It is recommended to provision an SSH user to aid in client-side assisted task termination and other tasks that may require direct SSH access.
+* For non-`native` container pools, it is recommended to provision an SSH user to aid in client-side assisted task termination and other tasks that may require direct SSH access.
 * SSH tunnel script generation is only compatible with non-Windows machines.
 * Data movement support on Windows is restricted to scp.
 Both `ssh.exe` and `scp.exe` must be found through `%PATH%` or in the current working directory.